Tom-Stout325/tsp/README.md

 <h4 align="center">Website and Studio Management Application </h4>

-> This project is a website and studio management application built using Python, Django and PostgreSQL.
+> This project is a website and studio management application built using Python, Django and PostgreSQL, and is my photography website.

+> See the working website here: www.tom-stout.com

 ## Technology Stack: